BOROUGH OF WATCHUNG

 E. Probationary personnel may be dismissed during the probationary period at the discretion of the Borough, as a right reserved to it, without the necessity of conferring with the Association.

-A. Effective January 1, 2006 and continuing for a three (3) year period terminating December 31, 2008, the Salary Schedule for all officers recognized as being represented by the Association shall be as set forth in Schedule A, which is attached hereto and made a part hereof.
+ARTICLE V A. Effective January 1, 2009 and continuing for a four (4) year period terminating December 31, 2012, the Salary Schedule for all officers recognized as being represented by the Association shall be as set forth in Schedule A, which is attached hereto and made a part hereof.

 B. Salaries shall be paid twice a month on the 15th of the month and the last day of the month.
 All overtime for the previous period shall be paid in a separate check in the next succeeding pay period.

 C. An officer obtaining a bachelors degree or higher, or having military service with an honorable discharge shall receive $1,000.00 each year.
 This payment shall be on an annual recurring basis made in equal installments to employees on June 15th and December15th each year.

 RETENTION OF BENEFITS A. It is specifically understood that the “Police Package” items on police vehicles shall not be considered to be a benefit by the parties.